hippiex/hippiex.github.io/_posts/2010-10-08-yahoo-slurp-crawling-site.markdown

 date:   2010-10-08 13:00:00
 categories: internet
 author: "Jeff R."
 summary: "Fix for Yahoo!
-Slurp and other crowlers haning your server."
+Slurp and other crawlers hanging your server."
 published: true
 ---